-Make some good choices when you stock up your fridge and cupboards for Christmas, and you'll always be able to throw together a gorgeous, no fuss spread at the drop of a hat ... a Santa hat of course!
+Make some good choices when you stock up your kitchen for Christmas, and you'll always be able to throw together a gorgeous spread at the drop of a hat ... a Santa hat of course!

-There's a danger that we focus so much on Christmas dinner, that we lose sight of the fact that this is actually just one meal - one meal in what could be a week of festive feasts.
+There's a danger that we focus so much on Christmas dinner, that we lose sight of the fact that the turkey dinner is actually just one meal - one meal in what could be a week of festive feasts.

 I'm guessing that you may have a couple of meals ready and stashed in the freezer - good for you.
 But if you also make some good choices around the foods to fill your fridge and cupboards, you will always be able to throw together some perfect spreads with the minimum of fuss.
-We'll be doing some regular 'dinner on a plate' meals but we'll also do a lot of 'picnic' meals in the holiday season.
+We'll be doing some regular meals over the festive season but we'll also do a lot of 'picnic' meals during the holiday season.
 And there'll be no tartan blankets or threats of rain, we'll be doing this in the comfort of our own home.
 In these 'picnic' meals, I'll lay out a whole host of foods on the table 'picnic style' and everyone digs in.
 There'll be a mix of leftovers and fresh stuff and often quite a collection of condiments too.
-This is high impact, low effort entertaining and in fact the hardest part is packing all the leftovers away afterwards.
+This is high impact, low effort entertaining and in fact, the hardest part is packing all the leftovers away afterwards.

 Olives & gherkins